Stasys Antanas Bačkis: Diplomat in Washington, D.C.

-Stasys Lozoraitis, head of the Lithuanian diplomatic service, died on December 24, 1983.
+Stasys Lozoraitis, head of the Lithuanian Diplomatic Service, died on 24 December 1983.
 Bačkis, pursuant to a previous decree by Lozoraitis, assumed the position.
 However, in March 1986, while crossing a street Bačkis was hit by a car and severely injured.
-After a few months in a hospital, he returned to work but poor health forced him to resign in favor of Stasys Lozoraitis Jr.) in November 1987.
+After a few months in a hospital, he returned to work but poor health forced him to resign in favor of Stasys Lozoraitis Jr. in November 1987.
 Bačkis remained the head of the diplomatic service.
 After the death of Jurgis Baltrušaitis in 1988, Bačkis decided to return to Paris and, health permitting, resume his unofficial position there.
 That left Lozoraitis a de facto leader of the diplomatic service.

 Post-independence

-Lithuania declared independence on March 11, 1990.
+Lithuania declared independence on 11 March 1990.
 The diplomats rejoiced the news, but were very careful not to surrender their positions to the new fragile Lithuanian government.
 After the August 1991 Putsch, western countries officially recognized independent Lithuania.
-On September 6, 1991, Bačkis sent a resignation letter to Algirdas Saudargas, Minister of Foreign Affairs.
-That officially ended the Lithuanian diplomatic service in exile.
+On 6 September 1991, Bačkis sent a resignation letter to Algirdas Saudargas, Minister of Foreign Affairs.
+That officially ended the Lithuanian Diplomatic Service in exile.

 In May 1992, Bačkis accompanied French president François Mitterrand on his official visit to Lithuania.
 In April 1993, Bačkis returned to Lithuania permanently.
 In 1996, he was awarded the Grand Gross of the Order of the Lithuanian Grand Duke Gediminas and the Officer rank of the Legion of Honour.
 He died in 1999 in Vilnius and was buried in Antakalnis Cemetery.